Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 - Constitution saving throw proficiency to help maintain spell concentration when being hit.

 Tempestuous Magic is a great utility spell that allows you to fly around the battlefield once you cast a spell.
-This does have its uses when you want to get into a perfect position.
+This does have its uses when you want to get into a perfect position.- Access to good defensive spells, like

 Lightning Bolt,